Thanks for the question — but

 of the Paschal Feast (the Passover).

-He became the Lamb of God, a sacrifice,
+He became the Lamb of God, the sacrifice,

 which when consumed, gives the very